Eddie Johns

 Foda Eddie Johns (born 1951) is a Liberian singer-songwriter in the disco, funk, soul, rock and soft rock genres.
-Johns did not find mainstream success during his career and became homeless upon suffering a stroke hindering his ability to create and make music.

-The French electronic duo Daft Punk used a sample of Johns's 1979 disco song "More Spell on You" on their 2000 song "One More Time".
-Johns has never received royalties for the sample, as the publishing company that owns the rights could not trace him.
-Johns is estimated to be owed a sum "in the high six-to-seven-figure range" based on streams alone.
+Johns did not find mainstream success during his career and became homeless upon suffering a stroke hindering his ability to make music.
+The French electronic duo Daft Punk used a sample of Johns's 1979 disco song "More Spell on You" in their 2000 song "One More Time".

 Early life

 Johns was born in 1951 in Liberia.
 His father was an accountant and his mother was a nurse.
 Altogether, they had eight children.
 In an article in the Los Angeles Times, Johns stated that his mother "was always singing or humming while doing housework."
 Staff writer August Brown stated in that same article that Johns, too, "discovered he had a gift for singing."
 He "fell in love with American rock and soul artists like Aretha Franklin, Johnnie Taylor, Jimi Hendrix and Eddie Floyd."
 Brown added that Johns "moved to Paris in 1977 to make records" and "sometimes struggled to earn money, and experienced bouts of homelessness there."
 Johns has a daughter who lives in France.